 Stay must mean that she thinks I am happy… It is just true sometimes.

-You know of the fun fact that when you learn a new word you hear that word everywhere, like the whole world is just saing that new word!
+You know of the fun fact that when you learn a new word you hear that word everywhere, like the whole world is just saying that new word!
 I read an article that is called Positive Attitude today, written by Lance Gallup, that pointed me to something I’ve never thought of:

 Start your day with a sour “my life sucks” attitude and your mind will begin collecting data to support that premise.
 Things go wrong, your attitude gets worse and the process feeds on itself until pretty soon your life does suck.
 You’ve created a self-fulfilling prophecy.
 Why not put a little conscious effort into going the other way instead?